Five things to keep in mind

 There are a number of reasons why you might need to drive a friend's, partner's or family member's car.
-If this is something you're going to do, it's a good idea to try to gather as much information as you can about insurance cover to drive someone else's car.
+If this is something you're going to do, it's a good idea to try to gather as much information as you can about car insurance cover to drive someone else's car.

 So, to help you out before you get behind the wheel, here are five things you need to bear in mind:

-If you're driving on someone else's policy, the holder must contact their insurer and ask to add you to their policy as a named driver.
+If you're driving on someone else's car insurance policy, the holder must contact their insurer and ask to add you to their policy as a named driver.
 This can also be done on a temporary basis.
 If you were driving and had an accident, you would claim on their policy and would get the same level of cover as the car's main driver.

 Remember, you should only become a named driver on someone else's policy if you are not the main driver of the car.
 If you are the main driver but get someone else to claim that they are, this is called fronting and it is not allowed.
 For example, if a young person were to put their parent down as the main driver in order to get a cheaper premium, then their policy could be cancelled and they could be prosecuted for fraud.